Kong/docs.konghq.com/app/konnect/api/runtime-groups-config/index.md

     Attributes | Description
     ---:| ---
     `name`<br>*optional* | The name of the Route.
 Route names must be unique, and they are case sensitive.
 For example, there can be two different Routes named "test" and "Test".
     `protocols` |  An array of the protocols this Route should allow.
 See the [Route Object](#route-object) section for a list of accepted protocols.
 When set to only `"https"`, HTTP requests are answered with an upgrade error.
-When set to only `"http"`, HTTPS requests are answered with an error.
+When it is set to only `"http"`, this is essentially the same as `["http", "https"]` in that both HTTP and HTTPS requests are allowed.
 Default: `["http", "https"]`.
     `methods`<br>*semi-optional* |  A list of HTTP methods that match this Route.
     `hosts`<br>*semi-optional* |  A list of domain names that match this Route.
 Note that the hosts value is case sensitive.
 With form-encoded, the notation is `hosts[]=example.com&hosts[]=foo.test`.
 With JSON, use an Array.
     `paths`<br>*semi-optional* |  A list of paths that match this Route.
 With form-encoded, the notation is `paths[]=/foo&paths[]=/bar`.
 With JSON, use an array.
 The path can be a regular expression, or a plain text pattern.
 The path patterns are matched against a normalized path, with most percent-encoded characters decoded, path folding, and preserved semantics.
 For more details read [rfc3986](https://datatracker.ietf.org/doc/html/rfc3986#section-6).